 The current status of the development of antiplatelet drugs was summarised in a review in 2019 (Arjun Majithia and Deepak Bhatt, Arterioscler Thromb Vasc Biol.
 2019; 39:546-557).
 In addition to the platelet inhibitors already available in clinical routine, the new developments highlight the advantages of Revacept.
 This independent review underlines the unique properties of Revacept as a specific thrombosis inhibitor without increased risk of bleeding.

 Revacept has been developed together with companion diagnostics to provide early and tailored treatment for patients at high risk of arterial thrombosis.
 The diagnostics uses the fact that soluble GPVI (sGPVI) is released as an early biomarker of platelet activation.
-In patients with high sGPVI levels, it is hypothesised that the administration of Revacept arterial thrombosis can specifically prevent the occurrence of thrombosis as part of a personalised therapy.
+In patients with high sGPVI levels, it is hypothesised that the administration of Revacept can specifically prevent the occurrence of thrombosis without affecting or even reducing bleedings as part of a personalised therapy.

 Other GPVI fusion proteins

 Further developments are already on the horizon.
 For example, successor products to Revacept could combine its positive properties with additional functions and, for example, dissolve existing vascular constrictions, so-called plaques.
 Such fusion proteins derived from GPVI-Fc with additional effector functions are currently in preclinical development at advanceCOR.